-Choosing where your baby should sleep is one of the first decisions you may have to make as a parent.
+Choosing where your baby sleeps is one of the first decisions you will probably have to make as a parent.

-There are three options which allow parents to share their bedroom with their baby: a separate cot in the room, sharing your bed (co-sleeping) with your baby and sleeping alongside your baby.
-This has been made easier by a recent innovation in cot design, a ‘bedside cot’.
+There are three options which allow parents to share their bedroom with their baby: a separate cot in the room, sharing your bed (co-sleeping) with your baby and sleeping alongside your baby (bedside sleeping).
+This has been made easier by a recent innovation in cot design called a ‘bedside cot’.

-The bedside cot is designed to provide parents with a way of sleeping close to their baby without having to share the same bed as you.
-So far there is limited formal research evidence on the additional benefits of this.
+The bedside cot is designed to provide parents with a way of sleeping close to their baby without having to share the same bed.
+So far there is limited formal research evidence on the benefits of this.
 One study though suggests that bedside cots can help women to establish breastfeeding and have no negative side effects when used on a postnatal ward.

-A bedside cot is a cot that usually attaches securely to the adult bed level with the matress.
+A bedside cot is a cot that usually attaches securely to the adult bed level with the mattress.
 However, it is not a traditional cot because it is designed to operate with three sides.
-The open side allows you to reach out and touch or feed your baby at night without moving from your own bed while providing separate sleeping space for everyone concerned.
+The open side allows you to reach out and touch or feed your baby at night without moving from your own bed while providing separate sleeping space for everyone.

 - Sleeping alongside your baby in the same room can help you and your baby get more rest.